 Off-road Runs (from Redmires Road near Tha Sportsman)

 As an alternative to road runs there is an off-road run (aka trail).
 The route will follow trails and paths, with the occasional trod for good measure.
 Venturing into the undergrowth more often occurs by accident, rather than design.
 The general format is largely the same as the road runs.
 Although the routes are rarely far from a road, a good head torch is a necessity, as are off-road shoes.

 Warts Runs are not currently planned due to the organisational requirements of Covid-19.
 Hopefully they will return soon.

 Winter Wednesday runs away from Tha Sportsman head out on the fells, meeting at a variety of venues.
 All details can be found on the Calendar page.
 Occasional short notice alternatives are advertised on the Warts Blog.
 There are no facilities at meeting points.
 These runs usually take to rough terrain and frequently eschew the well-trodden path.
 Good running fitness and high moorland experience is a must.
 They usually in excess two hours.

 GPS tracks of couple of typical runs are here:

 The club expects runners to wear suitable footwear and carry the following kit:

-Warm dry clothes to change for after running are also essential.
-Further info and advice can be found here.
+Warm dry clothes to change into after running are also essential.
+A de-brief in a local hostelry is the norm.
+The Club’s safety expectations and further information and advice can be found here.